boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 menu.
 The :guilabel:`Syncronize layer to repository branch` dialog will open.

 In the :guilabel:`Branch` drop-down list, select the destination branch.
-Only branches containing the layer to sync will be shown.
+Only branches containing the layer to be synched will be shown.

-In the :guilabel:`Message to describe this update`, you should enter a descriptive message about the changes that are going to be applied to the layer.
+In the :guilabel:`Message to describe this update`, enter a descriptive message about the changes that were applied to the layer.
-This message will help to identify the commit responsible for the changes, in case you need to go back to it.
+This message will help to identify the commit responsible for the changes, in case you want to find it again.
 If you don't provide a commit message, a timestamp message will be added to the commit automatically.

 .. figure:: img/syncdialog.png

 Click :guilabel:`OK`.
-The data will be incorporated to the repository, and a new commit with the chosen message will be created in the selected branch.
+The changes will be incorporated in the repository, and a new commit with the chosen message will be created on the selected branch.

 All new changes in the selected repository branch, which were not yet in the local layer, will be downloaded and merged with the local ones.